Llangan Community Council

 The Council’s key aims are:

-- to act as a link between public sector organisations and the community on a range of subjects including the environment, planning, community facilities, community safety and other issues affecting the area
+- support community projects and groups or act as a link between public sector organisations and the community on a range of subjects including the environment, planning, community facilities, community safety and other issues affecting the area

 - to develop a picture of community needs in order to influence services and policies